| |

 Title (up) A Practical Study on Banana (Musa spp.)
 Plant Counting and Coverage Percentage Using Remote Sensing and Deep Learning Type Conference Article

-Year 2023 Publication International Conference on Geospatial Information Sciences, iGISc 2023 Abbreviated Journal
+Year 2024 Publication Lecture Notes in Geoinformation and Cartography: 3rd International Conference on Geospatial Information Sciences, iGISc 2023 Ciudad de México 14-17 November 2023 Abbreviated Journal

 Keywords